energy-modelling-toolkit/Dispa-SET/Docs/model.rst

 * spillage: due to spillage in storage.
 * H2: cost of unsatisfied hydrogen by production from electrolyzers
 * Water : cost of water coming from unsatisfied water level at the end of the optimization period.

+For additional cost terms related to sector coupling, see :ref:`sector_coupling`.

 The variable production costs (in EUR/MWh), are determined by fuel and emission prices corrected by the efficiency (which is considered to be constant for all levels of output in this version of the model) and the emission rate of the unit (equation ):